Australia election: Why is Australia's parliament so white?

 Compared to other Western multicultural democracies, Australia also lags far behind.

 The numbers below include Indigenous Australians, who did not gain suffrage until the 1960s, and only saw their first lower house MP elected in 2010.
-Non-white candidates often acknowledge the progress first carved out by Aboriginal Australians.
+Non-white candidates often acknowledge that any progress was first made by Aboriginal Australians.

 Two decades ago, Australia and the UK had comparably low representation.
 But UK political parties - responding to campaigns from diverse members - pledged to act on the problem.